MihaiAnghel07/Distribution-of-students-to-High-School/README.txt

 Romania, the 8th grade students are distributed to high schools according to grades and very importantly the chosen options.

 Admission is by "sliding".
-What this means?
+What do this means?

 Each high school has a certain declared capacity.
 Each student completes a form where he chooses the codes of the high schools where he would like